About this day

 Nick has won awards for his research and he’s on the board of the Cabinet Office’s ‘Nudge Unit’.
 Nick is resident psychologist at Radio 4’s The Human Zoo.

-Technology in financial markets David Birch, Director of Innovation at Consult Hyperion
+Open Banking and its Discontents David Birch, Director of Innovation at Consult Hyperion

 About David Birch